-What other areas of event production services could your team use assistance with?
-With creative services, include a list of items like event theme creation, event logo design, signage design, or show graphics design.
-If you have an in-house designer for event look and feel, but still need the production company to design the show elements, list out what those items may be.
+- Creative services – List out the items you’d like assistance with, such as event theme creation, event logo design, signage design, or show graphics design, etc. If your in-house designer has already created the event look and feel, and you want the production company to design some of the show elements, list those out.

-If your event includes multiple video production elements, include a list with details such as length, how many people will be featured, if the content is award videos, show opens, speaker intros, or other.
-It’s also important to note if the video piece of the proposal has its own budget, as we often see these handled by a different team within your organization.
+- Video production – Where do you want to incorporate video during your event and what do you want to record?
+List out video details such as length, how many people will be featured, and what’s being filmed – awards ceremony, show opening, speaker intros, or something else.
+It’s also important to note if the video piece of the proposal has its own budget and is handled by a different team within your organization.

 - Keynote speakers and entertainers – Include a list of topics important to your audience or organization messages that you’d like to have reinforced.
 Indicate your desired presentation length – 20 minutes, 30 minutes, 60 minutes, etc – and don’t forget to think about how combining this feature with your event’s vibe can help you identify the types of keynotes or entertainers you might like to explore.